 - I am capable of dealing with anything

-You may think that saying these words of affirmation out loud sounds bizarre, and that is completely understandable if you are skeptical.
-However, some of Marisa’s clients were skeptical too, and today they swear by it.
+Saying these affirmations out loud may seem bizarre.
+Some of Marisa’s clients were skeptical too, and today they swear by it.

-Try to incorporate this as a daily routine for as little as five minutes for at least 21 days (or more), and you will see your self-doubt gradually subside.
+Try to incorporate this as a daily routine for as little as five minutes for at least 21 days or more.
+You will see your self-doubt gradually subside.

-If practicing affirmations by yourself sounds hard in the beginning, you can try to incorporate an audio that can guide you.
+Practicing affirmations by yourself may sound hard in the beginning.
+You can try to incorporate audio that can guide you.

 Principle #2: Tell your mind what you want it to do for you